How BTR Services Will Help You Recover From Betrayal Trauma

 Lastly, I have training as a Stephen’s Minister which means I can offer Christian-led coaching.
 I am very well versed in client’s processing grief and spiritual questions.
 Not that I have the answers to all of those questions necessarily but I am definitely comfortable sitting with people in their grief and processing those questions with them.

 Anne: Those are good things to know, Coach Laura.
-This is what I love about our coaches–they are experts in these topics, helping women in Betrayal Trauma Recovery Club and in topic sessions.
+This is what I love about our coaches–they are experts in these topics, helping women in Betrayal Trauma Recovery Group and in individual sessions.

 Coach Laura, what principles stand out most as you coach women through this process?